EliAndrewC/l7r/rules/05-school_knacks.md

 **Ring:** varies

-When performing generic athletic tasks, roll extra dice equal to this knack.
+When performing physical actions which are not covered by skills (e.g. running, climbing, swimming, etc) everyone rolls (2 * Ring)k(Ring).
+Characters with the athletics knack roll extra dice on such rolls equal to their rank in this knack.

+Additionally, you may substitute this knack for your attack or parry when making those rolls, i.e. (athletics + Fire)k(Fire) or (athletics + Air)k(Air).
-You may also use this knack to attack or parry.
-If you use it to attack, your TN is increased by 5 times the defender's parry skill.
-If you use it to parry, then your TN is raised by 5 times the attack skill of the attacker.
+This comes at a penalty: if you use it to attack, your TN to hit is increased by 5 times the defender's parry skill, and if you use it to parry, then your TN is raised by 5 times the attack skill of the attacker.

 ## Commune